kaust25/Email-Auto-Responder/README.md

 - The program alters labels to move the replied emails out of the inbox and adds a custom "Vacation Auto-reply" label.

 Feel free to contribute to the project or provide any feedback!

-Please make sure to replace `[Your Name]` with your actual name or username in the "Credits" section.